RedisLabs/redislabs-docs/content/ri/using-redisinsight/profiler.md

 ![profile](/images/ri/profile.png)

+{{< note >}}
-**Note**: Running monitor command is dangerous to the performance of your production server, hence the profiler is run for a maximum time of 5 minutes, if the user has not stopped it in between.
+Running monitor command is dangerous to the performance of your production server, hence the profiler is run for a maximum time of 5 minutes, if the user has not stopped it in between.
 This is to avoid overload on the server.
+{{< /note >}}